 - Lack of radiation treatment following lumpectomy.
 Most women who choose lumpectomy (wide local excision) for breast cancer undergo breast radiation therapy to reduce the risk of recurrence.
 Women who don't undergo the radiation therapy have an increased risk of local breast cancer recurrence.

 - Younger age.
 Younger women, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.

 - Inflammatory breast cancer.
-Women with inflammatory breast cancer face a higher risk of local recurrence, so their treatment typically involves chemotherapy followed by a mastectomy and then radiation to the chest wall.
+Women with inflammatory breast cancer have a higher risk of local recurrence.

-- Hurria A. Follow-up for breast cancer survivors: Patterns of relapse and long-term complications of therapy in breast cancer survivors. http://www.uptodateonline.com/home/index.html.
-Accessed March 19, 2011.
+- Hurria A, et al. Patterns of relapse and long-term complications of therapy in breast cancer survivors. http://www.uptodate.com/home.
+Accessed March 13, 2014.

 - Pruthi S (expert opinion).
 Mayo Clinic, Rochester, Minn.
 March 17, 2014.

 - Moynihan TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
 March 25, 2014.